rizvifarhan/kpi-dashboard/replit.md

 ## Overview

 This is a real-time business KPI dashboard built with Streamlit that monitors key performance indicators and provides automated alerts when thresholds are breached.
-The application processes Excel data files, calculates various business metrics, and visualizes them in an interactive dashboard with real-time file monitoring capabilities.
+The application processes Excel data files using AI-powered data extraction (Qwen3B via OpenRouter), calculates various business metrics, and visualizes them in an interactive dashboard with real-time file monitoring capabilities.
+The system now includes intelligent data analysis and business insights generation using Large Language Models.

 ## User Preferences